stan-smith/SlingShot/instructions.md

 ```bash
 ssh khadas@khadas "source ~/.cargo/env && cd ~/remote && cargo build --release"
 ```

+There is a third device, this is what we will run the central binary on, it is located at "ssh s@s-staging-rig" any changes made to the central binary you will need to run on there.

 If you have any quesitons, ask me, I always prefer you to seek clarity rather than make rash decisions.
 When debugging, if something is not working, despite repeated attempts, let me know, and we will reassess it together.